tpai/docker-mern/README.md

 PORT=8000
 ```

-And it's done!

 **Stack Graph**

-After you finish these steps, it should perfectly running on your server, and it's the stack graph.
+After you finish these steps, it should perfectly running on your server.

 ![](http://i.imgur.com/rrVSVag.png)